8rents/cmder/docs/04-configuring-bash.md

 **previous:** [Cmder Settings](03-settings.md)

-# Configuring the bash shell in Cmder
+# Configuring the bash shell in Cmder with *msys2*

 *Part 4*